HPInc/ml-git/docs/mlgit_commands.md

 ```
 Usage: ml-git repository remote datasets del [OPTIONS]

-  Remove remote datasets metadata REMOTE_URL from this ml-git repository
+  Remove the REMOTE_URL datasets' metadata from this ml-git repository

 Options:
   -g, --global  Use this option to set configuration at global level